Cheshire Academy for Lifelong Learning

 CALL is an educational program aimed at seniors and/or retired folks.
 The difference between Road Scholar and Institutes for Lifelong Learning like CALL is that the institutes are typically non-residential.

-Our classes are lead by members, community experts, and Keene State faculty.
-Classes are offered for eight weeks in the fall and eight weeks in the spring, with a four-week "mini-session" offered in January and February.
-All classes are held on Fridays.
+Our classes are led by members, community experts, and Keene State faculty.
+Classes are offered for eight weeks in the fall and eight weeks in the spring, with a four-week “mini-session” offered in January and February.

 Still have questions?
 Check out our frequently asked questions or join our electronic newsletter list to receive regular email updates about the CALL program.